AIMLab-UBC/BMEG310/FinalProject/FinalProjectOvervew.md

 **RNA-Seq count matrix** : contains a set of expression levels for all genes for each patient

-#### Instruction to download data for other cancers (not the focus of BMEG310 but useful for future)
+#### Instructions to download data for other cancers (We have already provided the data.
+These instructions are useful in case in the future you would want to download other TCGA datasets)

 You can get the <u>first two datasets</u> from the link associated with the project name (highlighted in yellow in the figure below).
 You will be redirected to a page where you can download all the data as shown here in the upper left corner.
 First download all the data related to your project as a zip file, then select these two **.txt** files